Furosemide: Medical uses

 Furosemide is primarily used for the treatment of edema, but also in some cases of hypertension (where there is also kidney or heart impairment).
 It is often viewed as a first-line agent in most people with edema caused by congestive heart failure because of its anti-vasoconstrictor and diuretic effects.
-Compared with furosemide, however, torasemide (aka "torsemide") has been demonstrated to show improvements to heart failure symptoms, possibly lowering the rates of rehospitalization associated with heart failure, with no difference in risk of death.
+Compared to furosemide, torasemide may lower rehospitalisations and reduce symptoms of heart failure in some patients with acute or chronic heart failure, depending on individualised situations.
+However, there has been no evidence that torsemide reduces the risk of death.
 Torsemide may also be safer than furosemide.
-Providing self-administered subcutaneous furosemide has been found to reduce hospital admissions in people with heart failure, resulting in significant savings in healthcare costs.
+Current studies suggest that self-administered subcutaneous frusemide may be a feasible alternative to intravenous diuresis in selected patients with chronic heart failure and may reduce healthcare use and costs.
+However, current evidence remains limited, and no large randomised controlled trial has shown a statistically significant reduction in hospitalisation or mortality rates compared with standard IV therapy.

 Furosemide is also used for liver cirrhosis, kidney impairment, nephrotic syndrome, in adjunct therapy for swelling of the brain or lungs where rapid diuresis is required (IV injection), and in the management of severe hypercalcemia in combination with adequate rehydration.